-Type of Contribution
+contrib-type Type of Contribution

 Type of contribution made by the individual (for example, “author”, “editor”, “translator”, “research-assistant”).

-Used on Element: <contrib>
+OPTIONAL on element: <contrib>

 |Text, numbers, or special characters||Word or phrase naming or describing the contribution, such as “author”.|